 - JUSTICE is a British-based human rights and law reform organisation, whose mission is to advance justice, human rights and the rule of law.
-It is also the British section of the International Commission of Jurists. - This briefing is intended to highlight JUSTICE's main concerns regarding the Policing and Crime Bill.
+It is also the British section of the International Commission of Jurists. - This briefing is intended to highlight JUSTICE's main concerns regarding the Policing and Crime Bill at Report stage, bearing in mind the brevity of debate afforded at this stage of the Bill.
 Further and consequential amendments may be needed if our suggested amendments are adopted. - 3.
-In short, we are particularly concerned that: - The Bill fails to decriminalise child victims of sexual exploitation; - Many of the provisions on prostitution will be counter-productive and will make conditions less safe for sex workers, leading to a greater risk of violence against them; - Dispersal of 10-15 year olds from the streets may be used arbitrarily and will put children at risk; - The regime for 'gang injunctions' is likely to contravene fair trial provisions; - The 'gang injunction' provisions are extremely vague; 'gang' is still too broadly defined; - They are not reserved for serious cases, and include 'violence against property' in the definition of 'gang-related violence'; - They can be used in order to protect an individual; in the case of adults this is an inappropriate use of an injunction; - Persons should not be returned under Part 6 to states where they are at risk of human rights abuses; - A person who may be returned under Part 6 is entitled to make representations in order to raise any human rights concerns.
-The Secretary of State should not be the sole decision-maker as to the compatibility of the return and decisions must be subject to judicial scrutiny; - Extended periods of detention under provisional arrest where a European Arrest Warrant has not even been issued should not be entertained; - Live links should not be used in extradition proceedings, in particular at initial hearings. - The new scheme for retention of DNA and other samples should be the subject of primary legislation and should not proceed via regulations.
+In short, we are particularly concerned that: - The Bill fails to decriminalise child victims of sexual exploitation; - The new offence of paying for the services of a prostitute subjected to force etc should not be one of strict liability; - Dispersal of 10-15 year olds from the streets may be used arbitrarily and will put children at risk; - The regime for 'gang injunctions' is likely to contravene fair trial provisions; - The 'gang injunction' provisions are extremely vague; 'gang' is still too broadly defined; - They are not reserved for serious cases, and include 'violence against property' in the definition of 'gang-related violence'; - They can be used in order to protect an individual; in the case of adults this is an inappropriate use of an injunction; - Persons should not be returned under Part 6 to states where they are at risk of human rights abuses; - A person who may be returned under Part 6 is entitled to make representations in order to raise any human rights concerns.
+The Secretary of State should not be the sole decision-maker as to the compatibility of the return and decisions must be subject to judicial scrutiny; - Extended periods of detention under provisional arrest where a European Arrest Warrant has not even been issued should not be entertained; - Live links should not be used in extradition proceedings, in particular at initial hearings.